 In the beginning of 2010, WMD installed a unified ECM system at Carglass.
 At the heart of the installation is an electronic invoice processing system based on software components EASY DOCUMENTS and IRISXtract™.
 WMD integrated the invoice workflow with EASY DOCUMENTS into the ERP Platform Oracle Financials.
 The option of invoice release per mobile device is an aspect that is especially comfortable for the employees connected to the workflow.
 WMD also converted server-based email archiving with the software solution EASY xBASE.
 It has clearly lightened the load of the exchange server.

-When a regional manager whose workplace is not at the company headquarters needs to release an invoice, he simply starts his Web app.
+When a regional manager whose workplace is not at the company headquarters needs to release an invoice, she simply starts her Web app.
 When using a device that is browser-enabled, the mobile user can process documents aided by an integrated movement sensor – at the office, at the airport, or in his home office.
-“EASY DOCUMENTS Mobile” is the name of this application, optimized for mobile end devices and now used for the first time at Carglass.
-The option of performing invoice release via mobile devices was one of Carglass’ installation requirements for electronic invoice processing.
+“EASY DOCUMENTS Mobile” is the name of this application, optimized for mobile devices and now used for the first time at Carglass.
+The option of performing invoice release via mobile devices was one of Carglass’ installation requirements for invoice imaging and processing.
 The automobile service provider requires a system like this to accelerate release processes that have been paper-based, as well as to integrate mobile employees.

 At the moment, around 100 approvers and releasers are connected to the release workflow.
 Depending on invoice volume, up to two more superiors must be involved in the release of every incoming invoice.
 According to Sonja Goebel, Head of Accounts Receivable and Accounts Payable at Carglass, “We have a very stringent approval procedure with corresponding release limits.
 The agent who performs the numerical checks forwards the invoice on to his or her superiors for approval.
 Depending on the amount of the invoice, this superior then initiates an additional release level.”
 Since all releasers have been electronically connected to the process, the average time-span required for release has been dramatically reduced.

-The ECM and workflow project at Carglass began in the fourth quarter of 2009; the solution has been in productive operation since March, 2010.
-Along with invoice processing, WMD has also set up EASY xBASE, a server-based email archiving system for Microsoft Exchange 2010 through which all emails relevant to business originating from 1.300 mailboxes are now securely archived.
+The ECM and workflow project at Carglass began in the fourth quarter of 2009; the invoice management solution has been in productive operation since March, 2010.
+Along with invoice imaging and processing, WMD has also set up EASY xBASE, a server-based email archiving system for Microsoft Exchange 2010 through which all emails relevant to business originating from 1.300 mailboxes are now securely archived.

 “Despite minimal preparation, the collaboration with WMD worked out very well in the project,” says Sonja Goebel.
 “We are informed of new developments immediately, and WMD has proven to be a competent partner who reacts very quickly to unanticipated challenges.
 If something doesn’t work as well as planned, WMD is always very accommodating – this is what a good partnership is for us.”